Australian Outlook

 Leitkultur

 One reason why rhetorical non-nationalism will not provide German political leaders with the political “mindset” or “tools” to manage a period of epochal change can be found in keyword number two: Leitkultur.
 This term sparked controversy in 2000 when it was used in relation to migration and multiculturalism by Merz.
 In 2023 Leitkultur was back thanks to a migration policy paper released by the CDU in November, with Merz now leading a party in opposition after 16 years of chancellorship under Angela Merkel.
-In corresponding with the EU’s new migration realism, the CDU’s policy paper indicated a turn away from Merkel’s selective magnanimity toward a euphemistic pragmatism regarding who should be allowed into Germany, and how asylum seekers should be managed within the EU more broadly.
+Consonant with the EU’s new migration realism, the CDU’s policy paper indicated a turn away from Merkel’s selective magnanimity toward a euphemistic pragmatism regarding who should be allowed into Germany, and how asylum seekers should be managed within the EU more broadly.
 This pragmatism comes at a time when the CDU is realising it needs to compete in earnest with the anti-asylum AfD party, now polling at record heights

 Leitkultur rhetorically harmonises the difficult national history underlying the CDU’s migration pragmatism, and thereby avoids facing that national history realistically with political authority.
 The German verb leiten (“to lead” or “to guide”) perhaps gives the impression of reasonable management that is not authoritarian, as against the German verb führen (“to direct” or “to control,” but also “to lead” and “to carry out”), from which the noun Führer comes.
 With or without the aid of Leitkultur, it would certainly benefit the CDU to guide voters away from the AfD.
 Electorally, the task for the CDU in opposition is to convince German citizens that it is the CDU who can best sustain their superior life chances at a time when “social decline at the heart of Europe” has replaced the upward mobility of the post-war Aufstiegsgesellschaft ‒ another airy compound suggesting an “achievement-, promotion- and education-oriented society,” that was extolled in the face of Cold War political realities by German President Gustav Heinemann in 1969.